 Another reason I prefer the unrated cut of Bad Santa over the other two is that it allows the plot and comedy to breathe.
 Zwigoff’s cut races past at under 90 minutes.
 It’s chopped enough that bantering moments between Willie and Marcus in parking lots and food courts feel like they’re in fast-forward.
 The director’s vision even omits the boxing scene, which provides a glimmer of hope that Willie does want to do right by the kid — necessary for character development.
 Even the theatrical release has a similarly hasty pace, especially if you’ve seen the unrated version.

-You’ll laugh no matter which version you see, but go the extra mile and find the one that runs 100 minutes to have a Merrily miserable Christmas.
+You’ll laugh no matter which version you see, but go the extra mile and find the one that runs 100 minutes to have a merrily miserable Christmas.

 NOTE: As of this writing, Bad Santa is available to stream on Showtime.